Updated July 21, 2023

-- AC hub is a business firm that deals with air conditioners.
+- AC Hub is a business firm that deals with air conditioners.
 After thorough analysis, they noticed they generated the most revenue from Air conditioners in April, May, and June.
 Therefore, they are comfortable closing books after the completion of the June period.
 Along with time for account preparations at lower costs, they also benefit by reporting the last quarter’s sales as the highest.
 In such a case, the AC hub will opt for a year starting in July and ending in June the following year.

 - Another example is a grocery shop that operates at a significantly lower level.
 The owner wants experts to do their accounting at a low cost.
 So choosing the calendar year is unfavorable because it’s the peak season for the experts.
 Therefore, the chances of getting an expert at minimal cost are almost nil.
 So the best choice for him is to choose a year apart from the calendar year.
-It can be a year from April 1st to March 31st or a year starting from any other month apart from January.
+It can be a year from April 1st to March 31st or starting from any other month apart from January.

 - The fiscal year for the U.S. federal government begins on October 1st and ends on September 30th.

 - It can be of any 12 months, i.e., starting from the 1st day of any month and ending after 12 consecutive months.

 - For organizations following this, accounting and auditing become difficult.

 - It can vary among countries or businesses depending upon their nature.